cloudflare/cloudflare-docs/products/waf/src/content/ddos-l34-mitigation/index.md

 ## Availability

-The L3/4 DDoS protection provided by Cloudflare is available to all customers.
-The custom configuration of the Cloudflare L3/4 DDoS Managed Ruleset is available in early access to Magic Transit and Spectrum Enterprise customers.
+The Cloudflare L3/4 DDoS Managed Ruleset is available in early access to Magic Transit and Spectrum Enterprise customers.